itdxer/neupy/site/docs/layers/debug.rst

      (Relu(30), [Concatenate()]),
      (Concatenate(), [])]

-Graph has formatted representation in case if it was printed.
-But if we need to access it directly than we shold check the ``forward_graph`` attribute.
+The graph has formatted representation in case if it was printed.
+But if we need to access it directly then we shold check the ``forward_graph`` attribute.

 .. code-block:: python